When it comes to buying cryptocurrencies for fiat, many people will turn to a centralised exchange.

 However, there are many problems that traders have with this option, chief amoung them is privacy.
 When you buy coins on a centralised exchange, you are required to identify yourself.
 This means that all of your trading activity is monitored and tracked.

-Some of the most successful alternatives to this have been decentralised local trading solutions such as Local Bitcoins.
+Some of the most successful alternatives to this have been decentralised local trading solutions such as Local Bitcoins and Bitquick.
 We have seen a surge in activity on these platforms as traders have seen the benefits of anonymous trading.

 Now there is an alternative that is available for Bitcoin Cash buyers.
 This is Local Bitcoin Cash and in this step-by-step guide we will go over a local BCH purchase as well as give you a short review of the exchange.

 Local Bitcoin Cash is a crypto currency exchange platform designed for people to trade Bitcoin Cash (BCH) with others in their local area.

 Users trade by primarily meeting up in person while there are also options for wires and escrow.
 Different locations and prices are listed for you to select which users to trade with, and the entire process is peer to peer.

 The platform was launched on October 13th 2017 and aimed to follow in the footsteps of other successful local exchanges such as Local Bitcoin and Local Monero.

 Not much information is provided about the founding team, but the sites structure resembles other local exchange platforms.
 This is no coincidence.

 In the first release of Local Bitcoin Cash, a reddit user by the name of MobTwo posted in the Bitcoin Cash subreddit explaining that they tried to collaberate with Local Bitcoins.
 They decided to build this site out of frustration from the Local Bitcoins team not responding to their requests.